folone/scalaua/presentation-en.md

 ---

-# [fit] Общее виденье
+# [fit] Vision
 :syringe: :mount_fuji:

 ![](https://cdn.eyeem.com/thumb/900/900/858bc4fabdc72956e045aadf29e0b58fa5162909?highRes=true)

-^ никаких релизова 2.10
+^ no releases of 2.10
+^ will soon drop 2.11, 2.12 only
-^ планируем скоро дропнуть 2.11, только 2.12, а то и прямиком на дотти (забутстрапился уже ж) ^ point is being on the bleeding edge
+^ once dotty bootstraps, will switch to it (dotty is the Third System Effect) ^ point is being on the bleeding edge
-^ как видите, мы в основном добавляем небольшие штуки, и тестируем их ^ среди нас нет компайлер-разработчиков
-^ когда-нибудь мы планируем стать лучше, и работать над более интересными вещами, имеющими большой эффект ^ compiler plugins
+^ as you can see, we're mostly adding small things and battle-testing them ^ no one one of us is a compiler engineer
+^ eventually we plan to get better at compiler development, and work on bigger, more impactful features ^ not to split the community
+^ compiler plugin?

 ---

 # [fit] Low-hanging fruits

-* конвертация тестов из partest в junit
+* converting partest tests to junit
-* документация
+* documentation
-* репорт багов
+* Reporting bugs
-* багфикс
+* Fixing bugs
-* бекпорт изменений из тайпсейф-скалы
+* Backporting changes from typesafe scala

 ![right](https://cdn.eyeem.com/thumb/900/900/1e1b4616c6ba643147ff572c9592d981557470bf?highRes=true)

 ---

-# [fit] Давайте пофантазируем
+# [fit] Let's fantasize a bit now

 ![](https://i.imgur.com/Ei14dfw.png)